pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

   - At IBM it's always business time!
 - PERIODS have been pretty severely criticized for breaking the relational model.
   - A PERIOD isn't a column.
+    - It doesn't have a type.
     - You can't SELECT it,
       you can't aggregate it,
       you can't pass it to a function, you can't return it from a function, you can't put it in a VIEW.
-    - You have a few special-case predicates for your WHERE clause, which no RDBMS actually supported last I checked.
+    - You can't even use it in a WHERE, except for a few special-case predicates with their own keywords.
+      Last I checked, no RDBMS actually supported those.
+      - You can imagine how annoying it is to implement this weird identifier thing.

 - In my patches, everything is built on top of ranges, and the syntax allows you to give a range wherever a PERIOD is allowed.